Virtually every computer technician on the planet keeps one very special piece of equipment on hand, and you should too.

 Unless the drive is completely dead, there is at least a decent chance that you’ll be able to copy your files from it onto the new one.

 2 – Let’s say you decide to swap out the hard drive in your laptop with a solid state drive (a great idea – read this post to find out why).

-As you can see, a SATA to USB adapter comes in handy at times even if you are aren’t a computer tech.
-Amazon has tons of them to choose from for less than $20, including models that support ultra-fast USB 3.0.
+As you can see, a SATA/IDE to USB adapter comes in handy at times even if you are aren’t a computer tech.

-Sure, you could always wait until you need one of these little gems and buy it then, but it really makes sense to get one now and keep it for that virtually-inevitable rainy day.
+Sure, you could always wait until you need one of these handy devices and buy it then, but it really makes sense to get one now and keep it for that virtually-inevitable rainy day.